nicoleathy/label-bias/README.md

-# Advancing Bias Detection in Large Language Models: A Comparative Analysis of Classification Performance, Stability, and Fairness
+# Bias Detection and Mitigation in Large Language Models

 ## Running evaluation